Ben Askey: Career

 In August 2023, it was announced he would be continuing to ride for the team in 2024.
 In April 2024, he finished sixth at the Paris–Roubaix Espoirs.

+In January 2026, Askey won the U23 race at the British National Cyclo-cross Championships ahead of Oscar Amey, as well as placing third in the elite open race.

 Personal life

 He is the younger brother of professional cyclist Lewis Askey.
+He is of Scottish descent through his father.